jualoppaz/cbd/README.md

 ##English##
 This project was forked by https://github.com/braitsch/node-login .

-You can try the app in: http://cbd.herokuapp.com
+You can try the app in: http://cbd.herokuapp.com .

+You can also download the generated documentation about this project, where all of these technologies are studied and compared with other technologies.

+###Justification
+This project was born as a deliverable for the "Complementos de Bases de Datos" subject in Grado en Ingeniería Informática - Ingeniería del Software offered by Universidad de Sevilla.

 ###Subject
 In this application you can log in as a school user and you can see the avaible school trips.
 If you like any trip you could sign up for the trip, see all the attendants or comment it.